Pope Julius II: Cardinalate

 Giuliano was again named Papal Legate to France on 28 April 1480, and left Rome on 9 June.
 As Legate, his mission was threefold: to make peace between King Louis XI and the Archduke Maximilian of Austria; to raise funds for a war against the Ottoman Turks; and to negotiate the release of Cardinal Jean Balue and Bishop Guillaume d'Haraucourt (who by then had been imprisoned by Louis for eleven years on charges of treason).
 He reached Paris in September, and finally, on 20 December 1480, Louis gave orders that Balue be handed over to the Archpriest of Loudun, who had been commissioned by the Legate to receive him in the name of the Pope.
 He returned to Rome on 3 February 1482.
-Shortly thereafter the sum of 300,000 ecus of gold was received from the French in a subsidy of the war.
+Shortly thereafter, the sum of 300,000 ecus of gold was received from the French in a subsidy for the war.

-On 31 January 1483 Cardinal della Rovere was promoted suburbicarian Bishop of Ostia, in succession to Cardinal Guillaume d'Estouteville who had died on 22 January.
+On 31 January 1483, Cardinal della Rovere was promoted suburbicarian Bishop of Ostia, in succession to Cardinal Guillaume d'Estouteville who had died on 22 January.
 It was the privilege of the Bishop of Ostia to consecrate an elected pope a bishop, if he were not already a bishop.
 This actually occurred in the case of Pius III (Francesco Todeschini-Piccolomini), who was ordained a priest on 30 September 1503 and consecrated a bishop on 1 October 1503 by Cardinal Giuliano della Rovere.

 Around this time, in 1483, an illegitimate daughter was born, Felice della Rovere.

 On 3 November 1483, Cardinal della Rovere was named Bishop of Bologna and Papal Legate, succeeding Cardinal Francesco Gonzaga, who had died on 21 October.
 He held the diocese until 1502.
 On 28 December 1484, Giuliano participated in the investiture of his brother Giovanni as Captain-General of the Papal Armies by Pope Innocent VIII.

-By 1484 Giuliano was living in the new palazzo which he had constructed next to the Basilica of the Twelve Apostles, which he had also restored.
+By 1484, Giuliano was living in the new palazzo, which he had constructed next to the Basilica of the Twelve Apostles, which he had also restored.
 Pope Sixtus IV paid a formal visit to the newly restored building on 1 May 1482, and it may be that Giuliano was already in residence then.